In Husby parish are there 4 lakes which together was the

 Langen at 109 m.
 Most amount of water came from lake Langen.

-All this water system is situated 20 km north Hedemora in Husby parish
+All this water system are situated 20 km north Hedemora in Husby

-and all this water flows through the small community of Langshyttan.
+parish and all this water flows through the small community of

-This small village has been known since 1427 and is not noted in
+Langshyttan.
+This small village has been known since 1427 and is not

-writing until 1535.
-Some km south the water ends in Amungen end then flowing into
+noted in writing until 1535.
+Some km south the water ends in Amungen

 river Dalalven.
 The water system can be studied in Google Earth,